Groundhog Day (film): Critical reassessment

 In 2000, the American Film Institute (AFI) ranked Groundhog Day number 34 on its 100 Years...100 Laughs list recognizing the best comedy films.
 In 2005, the film's screenplay was listed as the twenty-seventh greatest screenplay of the preceding 75 years on the Writers Guild of America's (WGA) 101 Greatest Screenplays list.
 In a 2008 AFI poll of 1,500 industry members, Groundhog Day was ranked as the eighth-best fantasy film.
 That same year Empire listed the film 259th on its list of the 500 Greatest Movies of All Time.
 In 2014, a poll of 2,120 entertainment-industry members by The Hollywood Reporter ranked it the 63rd-best film of all time.
 In 2015, the screenplay was listed as the third-funniest on the WGA's 101 Funniest Screenplays list, behind Some Like It Hot (1958) and Annie Hall (1977).
+That same year, it was ranked the 71st-best American film by a BBC Culture poll of international film critics.
 In 2017, the BBC polled 253 critics (118 female, 135 male) from across 52 countries on the funniest film made.
 Groundhog Day came fourth, behind Annie Hall, Dr. Strangelove (1964), and Some Like It Hot.

 Several publications have ranked it as one of the greatest comedy films of all time, including: number one by Empire (2019); number five by Time Out; number 10 by Rotten Tomatoes; number 11 by IGN; number 18 by Paste; number 23 by The Daily Telegraph; and unranked by Film School Rejects and Vogue.
 Rotten Tomatoes also listed the film number 86 on its list of 200 essential movies to watch.
 Similarly, it has been ranked as one of the greatest films of the 1990s, including: number 4 by IndieWire; number 5 by Slate; number 11 by Rolling Stone; number 12 by ShortList; number 15 by The A.V.
 Club; number 28 by Rotten Tomatoes; number 41 by Slant Magazine; number 55 by the British Film Institute; and unranked by Time Out.